Clonmel Junction Festival

-Clonmel Junction Festival is an annual festival held in Clonmel in Ireland.
+The Clonmel Junction Festival, also known as the Clonmel Junction Arts Festival, is an annual festival held in Clonmel in Ireland.
 The festival, which was established in 2001, typically starts on the first weekend of July and runs for seven days.
-It is a multi-discipline arts festival with theatre, dance, music, food, and visual arts.
+It is a multi-discipline arts festival with theatre, dance, music and visual arts.
 A 2009 article in The Irish Times described it as a "particularly vibrant festival", noting that it takes place in "a town with no committed performing arts venue".